Equipment

 e.
 Mesh size and concentration of diamond in the matrix.

-Experience so far has shown that in excess of 50 balls at a minimum can be ground before renewal of course diamond matrix is required using the diamond rods we sell.
-The fine mesh cups last even longer.
+Experience so far has shown that in excess of 50 balls of varying sizes at a minimum can be ground before renewal of course diamond matrix is required using the diamond rods we sell.
+The fine mesh cups last much longer.

 2. Can you apply more diamond as the original brazing wears away or do you have to toss the old brazed cups and replace them completely?